-The Surgical First Assistant (SFA) program is accredited by the Commission on Accreditation of Allied Health Education programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.
+The Surgical First Assistant (SFA) College Certificate program is offered as one of four career options for students admitted into the Surgical Technology program.
 Enrollment in the program is limited due to the number of clinical-learner positions available at each of the clinical settings.
 A student's educational experience in the program includes both classroom course work (didactic) and practical (clinical) instruction in a peri-operative environment.
 Upon successful completion of the SFA Certificate program, students will also receive a Certificate of Completion and will be eligible to sit for the national certification examination.